Science education: Chemistry education

 Chemistry education is characterized by the study of science that deals with the composition, structure, and properties of substances and the transformations that they undergo.

 Chemistry is the study of chemicals and the elements and their effects and attributes.
 Students in chemistry learn the periodic table.
 The branch of science education known as "chemistry must be taught in a relevant context in order to promote full understanding of current sustainability issues."
 As this source states chemistry is a very important subject in school as it teaches students to understand issues in the world.
 As children are interested by the world around them chemistry teachers can attract interest in turn educating the students further.
 The subject of chemistry is a very practical based subject meaning most of class time is spent working or completing experiments.

 Biology education

 Biology education is characterized by the study of structure, function, heredity, and evolution of all living organisms.
 Biology itself is the study of living organisms, through different fields including morphology, physiology, anatomy, behavior, origin, and distribution.

 Depending on the country and education level, there are many approaches to teaching biology.
 In the United States, there is a growing emphasis on the ability to investigate and analyze biology related questions over an extended period of time.
 Current biological education standards are based on decisions made by the Committee of Ten, who aimed to standardize pre-college learning in 1892.
 The Committee emphasized the importance of learning natural history (biology) first, focusing on observation through laboratory work.

+Nature of Science education

+Nature of Science education refers to the study of how science is a human initiative, how it interacts with society, what scientists do, how scientific knowledge is built up and exchanged, how it evolves, how it is used.
+It stresses the empirical nature and the different methods used in science.
+The goals of Nature of Science education are stated to be to help students evaluate scientific and pseudo scientific statements, to motivate them to study science and to better prepare them for a career in science or in a field that interacts with science.